minaminfo/gaunt-frontity/README.md

 - Launch the project using the theme locally
 - Publish the theme independently

-So any developer can clone this project, launch the Frontity project locally, have a look at how the theme looks like & behave, make contributions (pull requests) to your repository that can be merged into the main repo.
+So any developer can clone this project, launch the Frontity project locally, have a look at how the theme looks like & behave and make contributions (pull requests) to your repository (that can be eventually merged into the main repo).

-With all of this the owner of the theme still can publish those new updates independently (from the theme folder, `packages/gaunt-theme` in this case)
+With all of this, the owner of the theme still can publish those new updates independently (from the theme folder, `packages/gaunt-theme` in this case)

 ## Installing

-So, after these explanations... what do I need to do befaore launching locally this project using this theme?
+So, after these explanations... what do I need to do before launching locally this project using this theme?

 From the root